Debalent/Finthos/APP-STORE-DEPLOYMENT-GUIDE.md

      Perfect for individuals, small businesses, and enterprise clients requiring secure, compliant, and scalable payment infrastructure.

-     Download Finthos today and experience the future of digital payments!
+     Download PeopleTrustPay today and experience the future of digital payments!
      ```

 2. **Graphics Assets**